-DESCRIPTION: Elanders McNaughtans create cartons, labels, swing tags and tube wraps for a number of BenRiach's wellknown brands, ensuring that the quality of the product is reflected in the packaging it is presented in.
+DESCRIPTION.
+Elanders McNaughtans create cartons, labels, swing tags and tube wraps for a number of BenRiach's wellknown brands, ensuring that the quality of the product is reflected in the packaging it is presented in.
 Everything from the traditional distilling methods, to the prestigiously finished cartons and labels helps create an identity that exudes quality.
-The client, BenRiach

-Distillery Company Ltd was first established in 2004 with the purchase of the BenRiach Distillery, which dates back to the late 19th century.
-The company has expanded significantly in the last ten years, partly due to the acquisition of two distilleries, Glendronach (1826) and Glenglassaugh (1875), both from the Highlands in Scotland, as well as a bottling hall located in Newbridge Edinburgh close to the company's head office.
+The client, BenRiach with the purchase of the BenRiach Distillery, which dates back to the late 19th century.
+The company has expanded significantly in the last ten years, partly due to the acquisition of two distilleries, Glendronach (1826) and Glenglassaugh (1875), both from the High-lands in Scotland, as well as a bottling hall located in Newbridge Edinburgh close to the company's head office.